 Achieving sustainability in the Basin requires implementation of management actions and, if demonstrated to be feasible, projects that will increase water supply.
-One management action, which is reductions in groundwater pumping, is required to achieve sustainability irrespective of the feasibility of any other water supply projects.
+One management action, reductions in groundwater pumping, is required to achieve sustainability irrespective of the feasibility of any other water supply projects.
 The exact amount of required reduction in groundwater pumping will be reevaluated after additional data are collected and analyzed.
 Based on current information, groundwater pumping in the Basin may have to be reduced by as much as 50 to 67 percent.
 Additional evaluations of pumping reductions required to achieve sustainability are planned over the next several years.
 These additional evaluations may lead to modification of levels of pumping reduction associated with the attainment of reliability.

-Additional management actions included in the Draft GSP include the following:
+Additional management actions included in this Draft GSP include the following:

-- Monitoring and recording of groundwater levels, groundwater quality, and subsidence data - Maintaining and updating the Basin DMS with newly collected data - Monitoring of groundwater use through use of satellite imagery - Annual monitoring of progress toward sustainability - Annual reporting of Basin conditions to DWR as required by SGMA
+- Monitoring and recording groundwater levels, groundwater quality, and subsidence data - Maintaining and updating the Basin DMS with newly collected data - Monitoring groundwater use using satellite imagery - Annual monitoring of progress toward sustainability - Annual reporting of Basin conditions to DWR as required by SGMA

 Several alternative projects to potentially increase water supply availability in the Basin were identified and considered.
-The initial set of alternatives were reviewed with the Basin SAC and the CBGSA Board of Directors, resulting in two potential water supply projects included in the Draft GSP.
-These projects require further analysis and permitting to determine feasibility and cost effectiveness.
-These projects are described below.
+The initial set of alternatives were reviewed with the CBGSA SAC and Board of Directors, resulting in two potential water supply projects included in this Draft GSP.
+These projects require further analysis and permitting to determine feasibility and cost effectiveness, and are listed below.

-The first project is rainfall enhancement through what is commonly referred to a cloud seeding.
+The first project is rainfall enhancement through what is commonly referred to as cloud seeding.
 Cloud seeding is a type of weather modification with the objective to increase the amount of precipitation that would fall in the